-How to grow & care for gooseberries
+How to Grow & Care for Gooseberry Plants

 Gooseberries (Ribes uva-crispa) are native to parts of Europe, but they’ll happily grow in the cooler parts of southern Australia.
-Gooseberry bushes love climates with cold and frosty winters - it’s this cold that initiates them to fruit.
+Gooseberry plants love climates with cold and frosty winters - it’s this cold that initiates them to fruit.
 So if you don’t have cold winters, you won’t successfully get any gooseberry fruit and you might like to consider Cape Gooseberries (Physallis peruvian) instead.

-Top 4 steps to growing gooseberries
+4 top tips for growing gooseberries

-- Choose a full sun position in your garden or grow in a large pot - if your summers are particularly hot, grow gooseberries in a spot with protection from the hot afternoon sun.
+- Choose a full sun position in your garden or grow gooseberries in a large pot - if your summers are particularly hot, grow gooseberries in a spot with protection from the hot afternoon sun.

 - Gooseberries need a climate with cold, even frosty, winters to produce fruit